17. ON KARL POPPER

 More specifically, the Popperian method advocated the falsification of theories.
 Detecting errors was crucial.
 The criterion of falsifying theories has been viewed in the light of separating science from pseudoscience.
 It is certainly unwise to be dogmatic.
 Yet there seemed something of a blank wall involved here.
 Popper is famous for such assertions as: “All we can do is to search for the falsity content of our best theory.”
 The human mind here becomes very limited in potential.
-Moreover, it emerged that there is no certainty in science; empiricism cannot make any giant leap to providing scientific laws, because those laws will remain theories.
+Moreover, Popper asserted that that there is no certainty in science; empiricism cannot make any giant leap to providing scientific laws, because those laws will remain theories.
 Better theories will always replace inferior ones, like Einstein transcending Newton.
-Yet the search for certainty has to be relinquished, because certainty is just not possible.
+The search for certainty has to be relinquished, because certainty is just not possible.
 We can merely solve problems.

-Popper was a deductivist.
+Karl Popper was a deductivist.
 He believed that he had overcome the traditional problem of induction.
 However, his argument against inductionism has been considered extreme by many analysts.
-It has been said that only a minority of philosophers continue to defend the Popper angle in relation to science, though his political philosophy is another matter.
-Many contestants of Popper say that his falsificationist approach is not a viable methodological stance.
+It has been said that only a minority of philosophers continue to defend the Popper angle in relation to science.
+Many critics of Popper say that his falsificationist approach is not a viable methodological stance.

 l to r: Karl Popper, Bryan Magee

-The Popperian method became known as critical rationalism, which was his own designation.
-One of his leading supporters was the philosopher Bryan Magee, who has called him “the foremost philosopher of the age.”
-Yet Magee also indicates some limitations, and seems to lament the fact that Popper did not become a philosopher in the category of Kant or Schopenhauer.
+The Popperian method became known as critical rationalism, his own designation.
+One of his leading supporters was the philosopher Bryan Magee, who called him “the foremost philosopher of the age.”
+Magee also indicates some limitations, and seems to lament the fact that Popper did not become a philosopher in the category of Kant or Schopenhauer.
 Popper’s realist outlook amounted to believing that the empirical world is all there is.
-He was by no means the first such believer, though critical rationalism was far less common.
+He was by no means the first such believer.
+However, critical rationalism was far less common.
 Popper’s worldview is resistant to certain knowledge or the pursuit of ultimates.
 Magee comments: “There is no point in speculating, because we do not have even the concepts with which to do the speculating” (Magee, Confessions of a Philosopher, 1997, p.
 248).